 - BEC cases have been on the rise ever since they were discovered a few years ago.
 It has been found that all of the states in the US and over 79 countries worldwide have had corporations that have been successfully targeted with Business Compromise Scams.

-- In fact, within the last 4 years, over 17,500 corporations, specifically employees, have been subject to BEC targets and have ended up causing significant losses to the firm.
-The total loss from October 2013 till February 2016 adds up to around $2.3 billion.
+- In fact, within the last few years, over 17,500 corporations, specifically employees, have been subject to BEC targets and have ended up causing significant losses to the firm.
+The total loss adds up to around $2.3 billion.

 Prevention of Business Compromise Scams